Code-Institute-Submissions/Milestone-Project-37/README.md

 ## Deployment
-All code was written on Github.
-Files were added, commited and pushed to Github Repository for this user.
+All code was written on Github using a newly created repository.
-This was repeated throughout the writing of the code.
-The page was published using Github Pages, accessed in the settings part of the repository.
-Commit history is viewable through the Repository

 https://github.com/samc85/Milestone-Project-1